Who we areWhat is a systematic review?

-The Campbell Board is responsible for the Campbell Collaboration’s overall strategic direction, scientific policy, its organizational structure, budget oversight, CEO performance management, and legal and fiscal matters related to the organization’s status as a non-profit (501(c)3) organization.
+The Campbell Board is responsible for Campbell's overall strategic direction, scientific policy, organizational structure, budget oversight, CEO performance management, and legal and fiscal matters related to the organization’s status as a non-profit (501(c)3) organization.

-The Board has seven members, one of whom is a representative of Campbell's Coordinating Groups and one of whom is a representative of the major funding agencies that support the Campbell Collaboration.
-The other Board members are elected by the Campbell members.
-The Board is chaired by Campbell's President.
+The Board has seven members, one of whom is a representative of Campbell's Coordinating Groups and another who represents the major funding agencies that support Campbell.
+The remaining Board members are elected by the Campbell members.
+The Board is chaired by a President.

-The Campbell Collaboration's Coordinating Groups are responsible for the production, scientific merit, and usefulness of Campbell systematic reviews.
+Campbell 's Coordinating Groups are responsible for the production, scientific merit, and usefulness of Campbell systematic reviews.

 There are at present eight Coordinating Groups.
 See them here.